Programs For Troubled Teens and Families From Oregon

 Puberty isn’t pleasant for anyone, but for some people the inner turmoil it causes can ruin relationships, pull families apart, and cause severe distress for all involved.
 While most teenagers face similar struggles, some are more resilient than others and do not experience the same level of distress.

-During this difficult period, many Oregon teens and their families may benefit from a nurturing program for troubled teens, like Asheville Academy for Girls that combines intensive therapeutic support and accredited academics.
-Specifically targeted at ages 10-14, Asheville Academy for Girls guides troubled Oregon girls on their journey through adolescence into young adulthood.
+During this difficult period, many Oregon teens and their families may benefit from a nurturing program for troubled teens, like Asheville Academy that combines intensive therapeutic support and accredited academics.
+Specifically targeted at ages 10-14, Asheville Academy guides troubled Oregon girls on their journey through adolescence into young adulthood.
 We don’t believe these girls are troubled, but we understand that they’ve had trouble in different areas in their lives that have affected their relationships and emotional stability.

 Our therapeutic boarding school can help your family from Oregon build confidence and find success.
 Call 800-264-8709 to learn more about how we can help your family today!